ReturnFI/Hysteria2/README.md

 <p/>

-## Features
+## Features :

-### Hysteria2:
+- **Hysteria2 Installation & Configuration:**
-- Install and Configure: Installs and configures Hysteria2 server.
+  - Install and configure Hysteria2 on your server.
+  - Manage user accounts (add, edit, reset, remove, list).
+  - Monitor traffic and display user URIs.

+- **Advanced Options:**
+  - Install and manage additional services like WARP and TCP Brutal.
+  - Start/Stop Singbox SubLink and Telegram bot services.
+  - Change the port number for Hysteria2.
+  - Update or uninstall Hysteria2.

+- **Interactive Menus:**
+  - User-friendly menu-driven interface for easier navigation and management.
+  - Validations for user inputs and system checks to prevent misconfigurations.

+## Main Menu :

+- **Hysteria2 Menu:**
+  - **Install and Configure Hysteria2:** Set up Hysteria2 with your desired configuration.
-- Add User: Creates a new user for Hysteria2 access.
+  - **Add User:** Add a new user with traffic limits and expiration days.
+  - **Edit User:** Modify user details like username, traffic limit, expiration days, password, etc.
+  - **Reset User:** Reset user statistics.
+  - **Remove User:** Remove a user from the system.
+  - **Get User:** Retrieve detailed information of a specific user.
+  - **List Users:** Display a list of all users.
+  - **Check Traffic Status:** View the current traffic status.
-- Show URI: Displays the connection URI and QR code for existing users.
+  - **Show User URI:** Generate and display the URI for a user.

-- Check Traffic Status: Monitors real-time traffic information for each user.
+- **Advance Menu:**
+  - **Install TCP Brutal:** Install the TCP Brutal service.
+  - **Install WARP:** Install Cloudflare's WARP service.
+  - **Configure WARP:** Configure WARP for different traffic routes.
-- Remove User: Deletes a user from the Hysteria2 configuration.
+  - **Uninstall WARP:** Remove WARP from the system.
+  - **Telegram Bot:** Start or stop the Telegram bot service.
+  - **Singbox SubLink:** Start or stop the Singbox service.
-- Change Port: Modifies the listening port for the Hysteria2 server.
+  - **Change Port Hysteria2:** Change the port on which Hysteria2 listens.
-- Update Core: Updates Hysteria2 to the latest available version.
+  - **Update Core Hysteria2:** Update Hysteria2 to the latest version.
-- Uninstall Hysteria2: Removes Hysteria2 server and its configuration.
+  - **Uninstall Hysteria2:** Remove Hysteria2 and its configuration.

-### Advance: (Optional features)

-- Install TCP Brutal:  The script can optionally install TCP Brutal, a tool designed to improve performance on congested networks.
-- Install WARP: Integrate WARP from Cloudflare to add an extra layer of encryption to your Hysteria2 connections, further protecting your online activity.
-- Configure WARP: Manages WARP integration with Hysteria2 for traffic routing.

-## Prerequisites
+## Prerequisites :
 Ensure the following packages are installed:

 - Ubuntu-based Linux distribution (tested on Ubuntu)